tsofiac/LAGOM/README.md

 ## Pre-training

-To extract the data needed for pre-training the model, you need to download the raw files from the following webpages:
+To extract the data needed for additional pre-training the model, download the raw files from the following webpages:

 * [Virtual Analogues Dataset](https://zenodo.org/records/45807)
   * 1297204_Virtual__Analogs.dat